 What is Our Stats?

-- The 2018 Sex Now Survey was administered in-person from booths set up at 15 LGBTQ2S+ Pride Festivals across Canada.
+- The 2018 Sex Now survey was administered in-person from booths set up at 15 LGBTQ2S+ Pride Festivals across Canada (May to September 2018, sample size: 3,351)

-- The 2019 Sex Now Survey will be administered online through social media shares and advertisements.
+- The 2019 Sex Now survey was administered online through social media shares and advertisements (November 2019 to February 2020, sample size: 6,200)

 - Anonymous Participation - Our data does not include any personal identifiers.
 Therefore, because a master list of participants is not available, it would be very difficult to link responses back to those who provided them.